Moonbreaker

-Moonbreaker is a turn-based strategy video game developed by Unknown Worlds Entertainment and published by Krafton for Windows.
+Moonbreaker was a turn-based strategy video game developed by Unknown Worlds Entertainment and published by Krafton for Windows.
 The game was released via early access on September 29, 2022, followed by its full release on February 2, 2024.

 The game was described by the team as a "digital miniatures game", as it was heavily inspired by both tabletop role-playing games and collectible card games.
 The game is set in an original universe created by Brandon Sanderson.

 Gameplay

 Moonbreaker is a turn-based strategy video game.
 In each match, players must commandeer a captain and their squad and eliminate their enemy counterparts.
 The player's captain is supported by nine other crewmates, which can be deployed once the player has collected enough "cinder", which is gained after each turn.
 Each character has their own unique abilities, and players need to spend cinder in order to utilize each character's special abilities.
 In each match, players need to carefully consider the positioning of their units.
 Hard cover can block incoming attacks, while soft cover can reduce enemy's accuracy.
 The positioning of each character may also block the movement of both friendly and enemy units.
 Players can also call in Ship Assist.
 These abilities have a longer cooldown time, but they do not cost any resource.
 Players can fight against units controlled by artificial intelligence, though the main mode of the game also supports 1-versus-1 competitive multiplayer.
 The game also features another mode named "Cargo Run", a mode that is strictly single-player and features elements from roguelike games, with plans to add an additional single-player campaign mode currently titled in-game as "The Reaches".

 The characters in the game are reminiscent of miniatures from tabletop games.
 Each character can be painted by the player.
 Moonbreaker features an extensive suite of painting options such as drybrushing, stippling, and airbrushing for players to paint their digital figures.
 The studio also released fully-voiced audio dramas.
 Players can listen to these podcasts while they are painting the characters.
 All existing character units are available to players upon game start.
 Extra paint sets, sticker packs and decals, and other customization items in the game can be unlocked through playing the game and gaining experience.